tekartik/idb_shim.dart/README.md

 * it seems ie close the transaction 'sooner' then chrome/firefox, i.e. calling an sync function that wrap an idb calls makes the transaction terminate
 * IDBIndex.multiEntry not supported on ie

+### Safari limitation

+Safari has the following limitations (as of v 9.0)

+* no support for transactions on multiple stores
+* very short transaction life cycle (no await on sdk 1.12)